SIM800L tracking your IoT device with Arduino

 AT+CIPGSMLOC=1,1

-It should return an string containing the latitude, longitude, current date, and current time.
-The figure below illustrates the response receive in the serial monitor.
+It should return a string containing the latitude, longitude, current date, and current time.
+The figure below illustrates the response received in the serial monitor.

 Edit 04/03/2018

-During a few tests with the SIM, it turns out that the accuracy in the latitude and longitude is not so good as expected.
+During a few tests with the SIM, it turned out that the accuracy in the latitude and longitude was not as good as expected.
 Sometimes it gives the same location even with 10 meters of change.

 References